 Target answer: To support the people of the village.

 ● Can you list at least three of the goals discussed in the film for the shared vision and mission of the project?

 ● What are some examples of the community-led approach to development in the Mayange village cluster?

-● Can you list an example within one of the projects that can be seen as an example of sustainable development?
+● Can you list one example of sustainable development within one of the projects?

 MVP teams training doctors and nurses.

 Providing mosquito nets for community members to use.

 Building schools for them to educate children, which will create future income opportunities for the next generation.

 Ask students to think of an example of community-led action at work in their own communities, and to come to the next class prepared to discuss it.